ProfCupcake/CUPLIB/Simple Spectrum Device Signals/README.md

 `[maxRange, minRange, angle, antenna] call CUPSIGNAL_setupJammerAntenna;`

 This will setup the jammer antenna so that, if you transmit with it, it will actually function as a radio jammer.
 This requires [CUPJAM](https://github.com/ProfCupcake/CUPLIB/tree/master/Simple%20TFAR%20Jammers) and the above `addTransmitAction`.
-Without CUPJAM, it will break, and without `addTransmitFunction`, it just won't do anything.
+Without CUPJAM, it will break, and without `addTransmitAction`, it just won't do anything.

 The parameters are the same as above; max and min ranges and angle for the jammer, defaulting to `[250, 25, 60]`.
 The jammer will still emit a signal at the selected frequency.
 The parameter `antenna` defines which antenna is counted as the jammer antenna; this is set to `muzzle_antenna_03_f` by default (the jammer antenna) and should probably be left that way.